MendyAr/Certification-Of-NLP-Models/README.md

 # Certifications-Of-NLP-Models
 https://nlp-cetrification.cs.bgu.ac.il/

-This web application is a platform that allows users to certificate NLP models, working with HuggingFace models and questionnaire to evaluate models' biases.
+This web application is a platform allowing users to certificate NLP models, working on Transformers and HuggingFace models to evaluate biases using questionnaires.

-For information about building and developing the app see app installation.txt

-For information about how to install the app on a linux machine and manage the production servers see Readme Servers.txt.
+For information about building and developing the app see app installation.txt For information about how to install the app on a linux machine and manage the production servers see Readme Servers.txt.

-# Important notes for developers
+# Important notes for users and developers
 ## Evaluation score meaning
 Error score shown when the evaluation module couldn't complete the evaluation.
 "Evaluation failed" - possible causes: